 In those immediate years before the start of WWII the country had cohered geographically, as well, with the growing impact and influence of the heretofore provincial Western states.
 Widespread labor agitation along the Pacific Coast could no longer be ignored, and the stream of Major League ballplayers from San Francisco had no little added effect on the dissipation of regional isolation.
 The San Francisco--New York connection which DiMaggio had forged was electric, and it bespoke the possibility of finally enclosing the old archetypal frontier explorations of Lewis and Clark, and Richard Henry Dana.
 With the nickname The Yankee Clipper, the instrumentality of DiMaggio approached the poetic.
 It is the most precise, succinct image ever penned about an athlete, brilliantly anthropomorphizing the rakish 19th-century New England clipper ships which knifed the Cape Horn route between the two cities that were the primary locales of DiMaggio's life.
 Lean, sleek, fast, powerful, unerringly graceful --- man and ship, twined in America's collective unconscious, plowing forward toward completion and glory.

 And for a while that impulse toward full democratic participation and inclusion held fast in the country's psyche.
 Cold War, and imperial overreach in Vietnam, finally closed out FDR's vision, and organized labor became an expediently willing accomplice to ideological convention.
 It's no wonder that DiMaggio, the next-most revered figure of the '30s and '40s, would become symbolic of the tumult of the 1960s.
-But it wasn't enough to insist to Paul Simon that he hadn't gone anywhere; or to feel slighted that the mucilage of integrity and excellence he once provided the country had evaporated.
-Like an intentional walk, events had become beyond the control of any of us.
+But it wasn't enough to insist to Paul Simon that he hadn't gone anywhere; or to feel slighted that the mucilage of integrity and excellence he once provided the country had seemingly evaporated.
+Like an intentional walk, events had appeared to become beyond the control of any of us.

 It was fitting that yesterday was a normal day in North Beach.
 People went to work, fulfilling the tasks and responsibilities of commerce.
 Trucks unloaded in the warm, liquid sunshine.
-Middle-aged women in aprons bustled behind bakery counters and earnest young people coaxed cappuccino machines in the cafes along Grant Street and Columbus Avenue.
+Middle-aged women in aprons bustled behind bakery counters and earnest young baristas coaxed cappuccino machines in the cafes along Grant Street and Columbus Avenue.

 Up on Russian Hill, buildings gleamed in the mid-morning light and the underside of a flag rippled imperceptibly.
 As the church bells rang out 11 o'clock, the flock of wild parrots from Telegraph Hill flew over in a soaring V formation.